Do you want to make a

 - Medical Exam/Drug Screen

-The Albuquerque Police Department’s Law Enforcement Academy is a 40 hour week, twenty-six week program, structured around each functional area necessary for New Mexico State Law Enforcement certifications.
+The Albuquerque Police Department’s Law Enforcement Academy is a 40 hour week, approximately twenty-six week program, structured around each functional area necessary for New Mexico State Law Enforcement certifications.
 Instructional areas range from the criminal justice system, law, patrol, investigation, physical fitness, and traffic investigations to defensive tactics, use of firearms and police driving.

 These areas, taught by certified instructors and according to Department of Public Safety lesson plans, furnish the cadets with the knowledge and practical skills needed to successfully serve their community.
 Each successful graduate of the Albuquerque Police Academy is equipped with marketable skills that will serve him or her throughout their lifetime.